CygnusX-26/blog/docs/Tutorials/klodd.md

 Your challenge docker images must be hosted on a docker registry.
 This can be done through [Docker Hub](https://hub.docker.com/) or by hosting your own registry with `docker run -d -p 5000:5000 --name registry registry:2.7`

+{: .note }
-**Note:** The exposed port can be whatever you want, just make sure to pull from that port in the future.
+The exposed port can be whatever you want, just make sure to pull from that port in the future.

 Build your image with `docker build -t localhost:5000/image-name:tag .` Then, push it to the registry with `docker push localhost:5000/image-name:tag`